Mission: Promote purposeful passionate people to help them reach professional and personal potential while enjoying life to the fullest.

 What are they living for?
 The sick dream of "owning" a shiny new 700 square foot condo - which will probably take them until their early 30's.
 Doesn't help that house porn like THIS and THIS and THIS is always on TV.

 Now sure, many are the children of immigrants, so they have some ( weak ) excuse that it would break their parent's heart to "throw away money on something you don't own" - I believe this attitude is stunting the emotional and professional development of a generation.
+My little argument, sure you'll be paying down a mortgage, but I live by a code:

 IF HINDSIGHT IS 20/20 - I WANT TO LIVE USING THE CLEAR VISION OF OTHER'S LEARNED WISDOM OF EXPERIENCE